CLM Software Pricing Guide 2026: What Every Tool Actually Costs

 Most CLM vendors hide pricing behind "contact sales" buttons.
 It's worth understanding why.
 The practice reflects a pricing model very different from typical SaaS.

 First, many vendors use value-based pricing.
 They charge based on what they think you can afford, not a fixed rate.
 A 50-person startup and a 5,000-person enterprise might pay very different amounts for the same product.
 Second, the license fee is just the beginning.
 Implementation, training, integrations, and premium support can double your first-year costs.
 Third, per-user fees multiply fast.
-A reasonable-looking $35/user/month becomes $3,500/month at 100 users.
+A reasonable-looking $35/user/month becomes $3,500/month at 100 users, which is why flat-rate models (Concord) and unlimited-user models (Juro) matter at scale.
 Finally, most enterprise vendors require annual contracts.
 You commit significant budget before fully evaluating the tool.

 Quick Pricing Overview (2026)